CORONAVIRUS IN PERU & MACHU PICCHU

 Can I Travel to Peru from Another Country?

-Limited international flights started from the 5th of October, more routes will likely open in November (further details below).
-Land borders will start to open gradually (no details given).
+Limited international flights started on the 5th of October, with additional routes opening on the 1st of November (further details below).
+Land borders are not yet open but discussion are on going with neighbouring countries.

 Can I Travel Within Peru?

 Machu Picchu reopened on the 1st of November, free of charge to all visitors until the 31st of December.
 Tickets are being issued here.
 The site has received the Safe Travels stamp from the WTTC.